EKPiper/miami-airbnb-pricing-analysis/README.md

 ![Dashboard](miami_airbnb_dashboard_big_picture.png)

 ## Full SQL Queries
-See Analysis_Queries.sql for all queries in this project
+See MiamiAnalysis_Queries.sql for all queries in this project